Viroplasm

 A viroplasm, sometimes called "virus factory" or "virus inclusion", is an inclusion body in a cell where viral replication and assembly occurs.
 They may be thought of as viral factories in the cell.
-There are many viroplasms in one infected cell, where they appear dense to electron microscopy.
+There can be many viroplasms in one infected cell, where they appear dense to electron microscopy.
 Very little is understood about the mechanism of viroplasm formation.

 Definition

 A viroplasm is a perinuclear or a cytoplasmic large compartment where viral replication and assembly occurs.
 The viroplasm formation is caused by the interactions between the virus and the infected cell, where viral products and cell elements are confined.

 Groups of viruses that form viroplasms

 Viroplasms have been reported in many unrelated groups of Eukaryotic viruses that replicate in cytoplasm, however, viroplasms from plant viruses have not been as studied as viroplasms from animal viruses.
 Viroplasms have been found in the cauliflower mosaic virus, rotavirus, vaccinia virus and the rice dwarf virus.
 These appear electron-dense under an electron microscope and are insoluble.